cpina/ace-it-presentation/contents-python-django-en.md

 - Django documentation is very well written!
 - Admin forms were easy to adapt and change
 ???
-If Django didn't exist I should have implemented for the expedition, in a hacky way
+If Django didn't exist I would have had to implement it for the expedition, in a hacky way
 ---
 background-image: url(images/for_fun/ice_01.jpg)
 background-size: contain